ozcanyarimdunya/mongodb-pymongo-bigdata/Data_Demo/README.md

 >**NOTE**

->-First i have to save Gowalla_totalCheckins.txt as demo.tsv
+>- First i have to save Gowalla_totalCheckins.txt as demo.tsv
->-So i can import it into mongodb
+>- So i can import it into mongodb
 #####To import demo.tsv file into our mongodb write on terminal;
 	*mongoimport -d your_db_name -c your_collection_name --file /your_tsv_file_path/demo.tsv --type tsv --headerline